WHAT IS LONG TERM CARE?

 Nationwide, Medicare pays a nursing home an average of $504/day while Medicaid pays an average of $219/day.
 Nursing home administrators have a strong financial incentive to say they do “rehab only” and that a resident must move elsewhere to receive long-term care paid by Medicaid.
 It may be closer to the truth to say that the nursing home has a limited number of Medicaid beds and, while it could ask to increase that number temporarily, has no financial incentive to do so.
 Nursing homes can and do limit the number of “Medicaid pending” beds, beds held available for someone whose Medicaid application is pending approval, due to cash flow considerations.
 If you can pay privately for two or three months, letting the nursing home know this and that you will eventually need a Medicaid bed, you may well have a wider choice.

 Quality of care is important to us all.
 A study published in the Journal of the American Medical Association found that it is closely tied to regular, substantial staffing by LVNs.
 Look for that.

 QUALITY OF LIFE

-We want to choose where we receive care and who will provide it.
-We want to enjoy a good quality of life and good care.
+We all want to choose where we receive care and who will provide it.
+We want to enjoy a good care and a good quality of life.
 We want to move from one setting to another without compromising this.

 This affects where and how we live and when and how we arrange our insurance and investments.
-It may mean that, like 45% of Americans in 2010, we choose hospice care, which by focusing on how we want to live can actually extend as well as improve our lives.
+It may mean that, like about half of Americans, we choose hospice care, which, by focusing on how we want to live, can actually extend as well as improve our lives.

-Let an elder and estate planning lawyer experienced in asset, spousal and family business protection, long term care and Medicaid planning help you stay in charge.
+Let an elder and estate planning lawyer help you stay in charge.
 The Garrett Law Firm works with individuals and families throughout Central Texas to create practical, low-cost solutions.
-512-800-2420